kugg/jerkeby/content/posts/Prototype-Poisoning.md

 * Appending member values used as arguments to third-party libraries causes changes in application behaviour.
 * Overwrite prototype members to bypass input validation schemas.

-## Detection
+## Identifiction
 This section covers guidance on how to get started with building prototype poisoning detections.
 The static code analysis (SAST) approach uses a code scanning tool such as SemGrep or CodeQL.
-A more dynamic approach using application testing with a `Prototype Poisoning Polyglot` would not require access to source code.
+A more dynamic approach (DAST), by tests the target application inputs with a `Prototype Poisoning Polyglot`.

 ### DAST (Prototype Poisoning Polyglot)
 A verification string value must be appended to a structurally valid JSON input containing the expected fields of the target application.
 The input will get more coverage in the target application with a valid base request.